croqaz/img-db/docs/filter.md

 ## values

 The values can be numbers, or text.
-The text doesn't need quotes.<br>
+The text doesn't use quotes.

 If you need to use an empty text as value, you can use `''` or `""`, for example:<br>
 `--filter 'date != ""'` in this case you want to make sure the date is not empty.